Nandhini31/CV/README.md

 #### Leadership

-- I was responsible for building, testing and releasing everyday anti-virus updates for various McAfee products globally.
-- I was scrum master for development and QA teams who built the daily anti-virus update software.
 - I led sprint planning, backlog grooming, product roadmap through daily stand ups to focus on delivery and value to the customer iteratively.
+- I was responsible for a team of 10 to build, test and release anti-virus updates for various McAfee products globally everyday.
 - I co-founded womenhackfornonprofits.com, a social enterprise for women in tech to build free open source software for charities around the world.